Top 8 Enterprise Video Platforms for 2022

 Enterprise video platforms are an ideal solution for large organizations that need to manage and distribute a lot of video content through different channels and for various use cases.
 As an end-to-end video content management system, they simplify what can be an overly complex web of video streams, e-learning seminars, social media reels, and more.
 What still isn’t simple for most enterprises is creating all that content in the first place.
 That’s where Hour One’s AI video generator comes in.

-Reals by Hour One is a powerful and affordable solution that employs the latest in AI tech to quickly create virtual presenter-led videos for any use case at scale.
-Simply choose a template and layout, select a character and voice, enter text from a document or article, and press a button.
+Hour One is a powerful, easy-to-use, and affordable solution that employs the latest in AI tech to quickly create hyper-realistic human avatar-led videos for any use case at scale.
+Simply choose a template and layout, select a character and voice, enter text from a document, PowerPoint, or article, and click a button.
 Almost instantly, you have a sharable video that you can use to explain anything or train anyone.
-Combining an enterprise video platform with an AI video generator creates an unstoppable, high-ROI video marketing and communication machine that’s tough to beat.
+Combining an enterprise video platform with an AI video generator creates an unstoppable, high-ROI video marketing and communication machine that’s highly engaging and tough to beat.